• Skip to primary navigation

 well used in Afghanistan; found in his wallet

 The weather has turned cold.
-Time for a comforting soup.
-Quinoa Chicken Chowder warms the soul while nourishing the body.
-It’s important to take care of oneself before, during and after the storm and an easy one-pot meal that includes all the food groups helps.
+Time for a comforting chicken tortilla soup like my Quinoa Chicken Chowder.
+This soup warms the soul while nourishing the body.
+It's important to take care of oneself before, during and after the storm and an easy one-pot meal that includes all the food groups helps.
 Enjoy this award winning recipe.
 It dates back to 1997 and took first place in the Gold Kist Farms Winning Taste Recipe Contest.

 Chicken Tortilla Soup